 Every summer the Denver Metro area experiences heavy hail storms.
 These storms can cause considerable damage to roofs and other parts of structures. sUAS are now being used more and more to do visual inspections of roofs after heavy/damaging storms.
 However, sometimes the damage isn’t easily seen with visual imagery.

-A 117K sq foot commercial building located new downtown Denver began experiencing water leaks after a heavy rainstorm during the summer of 2018.
+A 117,000 square foot commercial building located new downtown Denver began experiencing water leaks after a heavy rainstorm during the summer of 2018.
 Visual inspection detected nothing.
 Needing a different solution our client contracted with us to use thermal imagery to try and detect where the water was leaking.

 An infrared camera (IR sensor) can detect heat signatures.
 Water holds heat longer than the various structures in the building and can usually be identified in thermal imagery by showing a higher heat signal.
 While it’s not always 100% on many roof types moisture is easily discernible when the right conditions are present: